About Our Authors

 How are participants selected?
 How many spaces are available each session?

-The D.C.
-DOL program has space for approximately 20 participants.
-Each applicant is individually assessed by a review panel composed of partner organization representatives using a rubric that looks at teaching methods, growth mindset, civic engagement interest, writing, and diversity of content areas represented in the cohort (mix between social studies, humanities, language arts, art, librarians, ESL, ELL, SPED and GT).
+The TTD summer workshop has space for approximately 20 participants.
+Each applicant is individually assessed by a review panel composed of partner organization representatives using a rubric that considers teaching methods, enthusiasm for local history, and collaboration.

 When will I be notified if I have or have not been accepted?